-Since the CoC, County, and City of San José have overlapping jurisdictions, the entities do not attribute shares of identified need to specific jurisdictions per se.
+Since the County, CoC, and City of San José have overlapping jurisdictions, the entities do not attribute shares of identified need to specific jurisdictions per se.
 Moreover, by nature homelessness is a transient issue, agnostic to arbitrary jurisdictional borders.
 Residents who lack a fixed residence may become homeless in one jurisdiction, shelter in another jurisdiction, and seek services in yet another jurisdiction.
 Instead, the three entities see the need for homeless housing and services as a shared regional issue, and partner together to meet the needs of homeless residents across the Santa Clara County region.
 Nevertheless, the 2019 Census and Survey found a total of 9,706 persons experiencing homelessness on January 29-30, 2019, a 31% increase from 2017 and the highest the number the County has seen in over a decade.
 Of those enumerated during the point-in-time count, 82% were unsheltered, living outdoors on the streets, in parks and encampments, or other places not meant for human habitation.

-In order to complement existing funds and efforts in the community, the CoC plans to utilize HHAP funds to close identified gaps in the supportive housing system's Crisis Response System (CRS).
+In order to complement existing funds and efforts in the community, the County plans to utilize HHAP funds to close identified gaps in the supportive housing system's Crisis Response System (CRS).
 Since affordable housing development can take years to plan and build and HUD CoC funding is limited, the community's CRS is designed to meet the immediate needs of people experiencing or at-risk of homelessness.
-Broadly, the CoC will dedicate HHAP funds for homelessness prevention, implementing new approaches to ending homelessness, and temporary housing operations and improvements.
-In planning and coordination with the County, the CoC is allocating the bulk of its HHAP funding toward homelessness prevention, while the County is allocating the bulk of its HHAP funding toward operating subsidies for emergency shelter.
+Broadly, the County will dedicate HHAP funds for temporary housing operations and improvements, including emergency shelter operations, as well as outreach and coordination.
+In planning and coordination with the CoC, the County is allocating the bulk of its HHAP funding toward operating subsidies for emergency shelter, while the CoC is allocating the bulk of its funding toward homelessness prevention activities.